-- netcfg/disable\autoconfig By default, the debian-installer automatically probes for network configuration via IPv6 autoconfiguration and DHCP.
-If the probe succeeds, you won't have a chance to review and change the obtained settings.
-You can get to the manual network setup only in case the automatic configuration fails. - If you have an IPv6 router or a DHCP server on your local network, but want to avoid them because e.g. they give wrong answers, you can use the parameter netcfg/disable\autoconfig=true to prevent any automatic configuration of the network (neither v4 nor v6) and to enter the information manually. - hw-detect/start\pcmcia Set to false to prevent starting PCMCIA services, if that causes problems.
-Some laptops are well known for this misbehavior. - disk-detect/dmraid/enable (dmraid) Set to true to enable support for Serial ATA RAID (also called ATA RAID, BIOS RAID or fake RAID) disks in the installer.
+If you have an IPv6 router or a DHCP server on your local network, but want to avoid them because e.g. they give wrong answers, you can use the parameter netcfg/disable_autoconfig=true to prevent any automatic configuration of the network (neither v4 nor v6) and to enter the information manually.

+hw-detect/start_pcmcia Set to false to prevent starting PCMCIA services, if that causes problems.
+Some laptops are well known for this misbehavior.

+- disk-detect/dmraid/enable (dmraid) Set to true to enable support for Serial ATA RAID (also called ATA RAID, BIOS RAID or fake RAID) disks in the installer.
 Note that this support is currently experimental.
 Additional information can be found on the Debian Installer Wiki. - preseed/url (url) Specify the url to a preconfiguration file to download and use for automating the install.
 See Section 4.3. - preseed/file (file) Specify the path to a preconfiguration file to load for automating the install.
 See Section 4.3. - preseed/interactive Set to true to display questions even if they have been preseeded.
 Can be useful for testing or debugging a preconfiguration file.
 Note that this will have no effect on parameters that are passed as boot parameters, but for those a special syntax can be used.
 See Section B.5.2 for details. - auto-install/enable (auto) Delay questions that are normally asked before preseeding is possible until after the network is configured.
 See Section B.2.3 for details about using this to automate installs. - finish-install/keep-consoles During installations from serial or management console, the regular virtual consoles (VT1 to VT6) are normally disabled in /etc/inittab.
 Set to true to prevent this. - cdrom-detect/eject By default, before rebooting, debian-installer automatically ejects the optical media used during the installation.
-This can be unnecessary if the system does not automatically boot off the CD.
+This can be unnecessary if the system does not automatically boot off such media.
 In some cases it may even be undesirable, for example if the optical drive cannot reinsert the media itself and the user is not there to do it manually.
-Many slot loading, slim-line, and caddy style drives cannot reload media automatically. - Set to false to disable automatic ejection, and be aware that you may need to ensure that the system does not automatically boot from the optical drive after the initial installation. - base-installer/install-recommends (recommends) By setting this option to false, the package management system will be configured to not automatically install "Recommends", both during the installation and for the installed system.
-See also Section 6.3.5. - Note that this option allows to have a leaner system, but can also result in features being missing that you might normally expect to be available.
+Many slot loading, slim-line, and caddy style drives cannot reload media automatically.

+Set to false to disable automatic ejection, and be aware that you may need to ensure that the system does not automatically boot from the optical drive after the initial installation.

+base-installer/install-recommends (recommends) By setting this option to false, the package management system will be configured to not automatically install "Recommends", both during the installation and for the installed system.
+See also Section 6.3.5.

+Note that this option allows to have a leaner system, but can also result in features being missing that you might normally expect to be available.
 You may have to manually install some of the recommended packages to obtain the full functionality you want.
-This option should therefore only be used by very experienced users. - debian-installer/allow\unauthenticated By default the installer requires that repositories be authenticated using a known gpg key.
+This option should therefore only be used by very experienced users.

+debian-installer/allow_unauthenticated By default the installer requires that repositories be authenticated using a known gpg key.
 Set to true to disable that authentication.
-Warning: insecure, not recommended. - rescue/enable Set to true to enter rescue mode rather than performing a normal installation.
+Warning: insecure, not recommended.

+rescue/enable Set to true to enter rescue mode rather than performing a normal installation.
 See Section 8.6.